On descending cohomology geometrically: Algebraic representatives over algebraically closed fields

-In this section we review some preliminaries for the proof of the second part of Theorem \ref{T:cycles}; i.e., for establishing the stronger claims for $H^3(X_{\overline K},\mathbb Q_\ell(1))$.
-The argument uses a number of results from the theory of algebraic representatives of cycle groups.
-In \S \ref{S:ChGAb}, we review some preliminaries on algebraic cycles and algebraic representatives.
-In \S \ref{S:M-BS} we review results of Murre on codimension $2$ cycles.
-In \S \ref{S:prelbasechange}, we recall the functorial properties of Chow, Hilbert and Albanese schemes under field extension, and similar results for homomorphisms of abelian varieties.
-In \S \ref{S:bc1} we establish algebraically closed base change for algebraic representatives.
+In this section we review Murre's work \cite{murre83} on algebraic representatives over algebraically closed fields.
+The theory of algebraic representatives is indeed the starting point to showing in Theorem \ref{T:cycles3'} that the image of the Abel--Jacobi map $AJ:\operatorname{A}^{2}(X_{\mathbb C})\to J^{3}(X_{\mathbb C})$ descends to a field of definition of $X$.
+In \S \ref{S:prelbasechange}, we recall the functorial properties of Chow and Albanese schemes under field extension, and similar results for homomorphisms of abelian varieties.
+This is used in \S \ref{S:bc1} to establish algebraically closed base change for algebraic representatives\,; see our main Theorem \ref{T:ACBC}.